 For SNAP purposes, you are attending an institution of higher education if you are enrolled in:

-- A regular curriculum at a college or university degree program; or
+- A regular curriculum at a college or university that offers degrees; or

 - A business, technical, trade, or vocational school that normally requires a high school diploma or equivalent (GED).